 CWRU has a two-year residency requirement for undergraduates.
 First- and second-year students who do not live with their parents must live in a CWRU residence hall or a CWRU-recognized fraternity or sorority.
 Accommodations include single and double rooms as well as apartment-style housing.
 The rates included in the table above are for double rooms.
-In Fall 2014, 3,919 of the 4,126 available beds in residence halls and university-owned Greek housing were occupied, for an occupancy rate of 95%.
-Average occupancy of available beds has been in the 90-96% range for the last five years.
+In Fall 2016, 4,030 of 4,310 available beds in residence halls, University-owned apartment buildings and Greek houses were occupied by undergraduate students for an occupancy rate of 94%.
+Average occupancy of all available beds has been in the 90-96%